ryuson01/MinneMUDAC/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+There are two available options from which to begin.

+When accessing data via Teams fileshare:
-1. Download xxx.rar and extract to desktop
+1. Download GameLogs_v2.csv, OriginalSchedule_v2.csv, and 2023_MLBSchedule.csv
+   a. \Documents\General\Process\Data

+When accessing data via Interactive Data Analytics Service (IDAS)
-2. Set working directory to folder \Home\ClassData\Marmon 03-1\MLB
+1. Set working directory to shared class folder; necessary files present in this directory
+   a. \Home\ClassData\Marmon 03-1\MLB

 ### Prerequisites
 Items necessary to run this sofware:
 1. RStudio Server 2022.07.2 Build 576